 The 1950s Park Forest House Museum began as a joint project of the 50th Anniversary Committee, the Park Forest Historical Society, the League of Women Voters of the Park Forest Area and Thorn Creek Townhouses.
 Called the 50th Anniversary House Museum, it was intended to be a temporary, two month exhibit during the 50th Anniversary of Park Forest, celebrated from 1998-1999.
 Furnished as it might have looked from 1948-1953, it interprets the life of the pioneer citizens in the first five years of the village.
 It had all come together so nicely that the 50th Anniversary Committee continued to ask for extensions.
 After the 50th Anniversary, the Park Forest Historical Society took over operation of the museum, and asked to continue using the rental unit at 397 Forest Blvd.
 Thorn Creek Townhouses generously loaned the townhouse, rent and utilities-free for this project for nine years.
 From October 2006 through May 2007, Thorn Creek allowed the Society to use the unit at 395 Forest as well, for an office, additional furniture and rotating displays.
 In May 2007, ThornCreek's owners asked to have the units back for tenant use.
 Volunteers packed up the two units and the Society hired professional movers to pack the contents into PODS.
 In October, 2007, AIMCO, owners of Central Park Townhomes in rental Area F, generously offered us the use of one townhouse for a modest rent, with the society paying for utilities.
-The second unit of furniture and our office remain in storage.
+The second unit of furniture and our office remained in storage.
 Volunteers helped unpack the basic museum from one PODS container, and we were set up, decorated for Christmas, and open by the first weekend in December 2007.
 Our Grand Re-opening was held on February 2, 2008.
-The society has access to the PODS container still in storage, but can not unpack many of its contents.
-The bulk of the photograph collection has been moved to the museum.
+The bulk of the photograph collection was moved to the museum.